AMCAS Work and Activities: How to Write & Categorize

 How to Choose Your Most Meaningful Experiences

-Too many applicants make the mistake of choosing their Most Meaningfuls based on what they think admissions committees want to hear: “I worked in a lab at a top university,” “I shadowed a neurosurgeon,” “I volunteered abroad.”
+Most premeds try to choose experiences for their most meaningful that they think AdComs will find the most impressive, like: “I worked in a lab at a top university,” “I shadowed a neurosurgeon,” “I volunteered abroad.”

 Great, but so did everyone else.